samueldn/Project-Descriptions-for-Review/Front End/Feed Reader Testing.md

 15. Write a test suite named "New Feed Selection".
 16. Write a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.
 17. When complete - all of your tests should pass.
+18. Write a README file detailing all steps required to successfully run the application.
+If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

 ## Useful Links
 -[Udacity Front End Nanodegree JavaScript Style Guide](http://udacity.github.io/frontend-nanodegree-styleguide/javascript.html)